Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

-\begin{rem} For sources with semi-unbounded support, even if there exists an equilibrium with $N$ bins for a given bias $b$, an initial set of bin edges forming a partition with $N$ bins may not converge to the unique equilibrium with $N$ bins.
-For instance, for a source with a support on $[m_L,\infty)$, if the initial values for the first two bin edges (i.e., $m_1$ and $m_2$ with $m_L<m_1<m_2$) are close to the lower boundary and $b<0$, then after the first iteration, the resulting first bin edge may be less than the lower boundary.
-In this case, if the sender is allowed to reduce the number of bin edges during best response iterations (i.e., when best response of the sender yields a bin edge which is less than the lower boundary or greater than the upper boundary, this bin edge is not taken into account and the iterations continue with the remaining bin edges), then it is guaranteed that best response iterations converge to an informative equilibrium with at least two bins. \end{rem} A similar result also holds for sources with bounded support. \begin{rem} For sources with bounded support, best response iterations starting with $N$ bins may not converge to the unique equilibrium with $N$ bins regardless of the sign of the bias.
-If the sender is allowed to reduce the number of bin edges, best response iteration converge to an informative equilibrium with at least two bins. \end{rem}
+\begin{remark} For sources with semi-unbounded support, even if there exists an equilibrium with $N$ bins for a given bias $b$, an initial set of bin edges forming a partition with $N$ bins may not converge to the unique equilibrium with $N$ bins.
+For instance, for a source with a support on $[m_L,\infty)$, if the initial values for the first two bin edges (i.e., $m_1$ and $m_2$ with $m_L<m_1<m_2$) are close to $m_L$ and the bias is negative (i.e., $b<0$), then after the first iteration, the resulting first bin edge may be less than the value of $m_L$.
+As a result, the sender reduces the number of bin edges during the best response iterations.
+This implies that even though iterations start with $N$ bins, they may converge to an equilibrium with $K$ bins with $K<N$.
+In this case, it is guaranteed that best response iterations converge to an informative equilibrium with at least two bins (assuming it exists). \end{remark} A similar result also holds for sources with bounded support. \begin{remark} For sources with bounded support, best response iterations starting with $N$ bins may not converge to the unique equilibrium with $N$ bins regardless of the value or the sign of $b$.
+Nevertheless, best response iterations always converge to an informative equilibrium with at least two bins (assuming it exists). \end{remark}